soanvig/txsm/README.md

 It is also *expected*, that any plugins (extensions or modules) added to library, are respecting final user freedom, and are not spying on his actions performed over such module without his knowledge and approval.

+## Development notes / contributing

+Txsm doesn't use `scripts` from `package.json`.
+It instead uses [Just](https://github.com/casey/just) - much more flexible command runner.
+Upon installing `just` you can check available recipes in `justfile` or by running `just --list`.

+It also uses [pnpm](https://pnpm.io/) instead of `npm`.

+It requires fairly modern node js version (at least 21.2.0), because it uses node's test runner and assert library for tests.

 ## Roadmap/planned features